pietrykovsky/pietrykovsky/README.md

 # 💫 About Me:
-I'm a 23-year-old code enthusiast from Wrocław, currently navigating the galaxy of IT Automation Systems at Wrocław University of Science and Technology.
+I'm a 23-year-old software engineer from Wrocław.
 My journey from QBASIC text adventures to full-stack engineering has been quite the space odyssey!

 As a full-stack engineer, I wield the power of Python and JavaScript, crafting digital solutions with frameworks like Django and React.
 I've also ventured into the realm of C#, developing desktop applications that push the boundaries of what's possible.